johnwarden/mecsim/README.md

 To implement a new mechanism or preference profile, add a .jl file under the `mechanisms/` or `preferences/` folders directory.

-The mechanism is simply a function that inputs an allocation matrix and outputs a vector.
+A mechanism is a function that takes an allocation matrix as an input and returns a single allocation vector.
+The final allocations will be capped by the simulator so that the sum is <= 1.0.

-A preference profile is 1) a function that outputs the utility for a given voter allocation vector and 2) a set of optimal points.
-Helper function will create a square-root profile where $`Uᵢ = ∑ⱼb_{i,j}*x_{i,j}²`$ for some matrix of coefficients b.
+A preference profile is defined by 1) utility for a given voter allocation vector and 2) a set of optimal points.
+Helper function will create a square-root profile or quadratic profile for some matrix of coefficients b.

-In this preference profile, voter 1 strongly prefers item 1, and voter 2 strongly prefers item 2.

 #### Example Preferences: `preferences/HighConflictTwoVoters.jl`

+In this preference profile, voter 1 strongly prefers item 1 over item 2, and voter 2 strongly prefers item 2 over item1.

 ```julia